 There’s nothing quite like finding the best baby bottles for your poppet and watching them guzzle down their milk without so much as a burp break.
 But making the right bottle choice can involve a bit of trial and error, so knowing what other mums have used and loved really helps.

 Baby bottles come in all shapes, sizes and materials – there are glass baby bottles designed to help with digestion, teats created to look and feel just like mum’s nipple and bottles made exclusively as an option for breastfed babies.

-What to look for when buying a baby bottle
+What to look for when buying baby bottles

 When shopping around for baby bottles, there are lots of factors to take into consideration.
 Here are some of the key points to keep in mind:

 Size: Baby bottles come in a variety of sizes.
 If you’re exclusively expressing and bottle-feeding it may be worth investing in a range of bottles to use throughout the day.
 If bub is mix-feeding and is only taking one or two bottles a day, you may only need a few small bottles to see you through.